Below you will find two of the uses of the phrasal verb 'base on' which you are likely to find used in the Cambridge Advanced exam.

 Use 1

-To use information or data to make a prediction about what will happen in the future or if something should be done or not.
+To use information, data or knowledge to make a prediction about what will happen in the future or to recommend if something should be done or not.

 “I only have one question, will it work?”